Nitron/gitlab-packer/README.rst

 Packer configurations for installing GitLab 6.0 on VMWare and Digital Ocean.

-Inspired by/based on `crashsystems' gitlab-docker<https://github.com/crashsystems/gitlab-docker>`_.
+Inspired by/based on crashsystems' gitlab-docker_.

 Usage
 =====